memo-567/MeshCore-FAQ/README.md

 You can get the epoch time on <https://www.epochconverter.com/> and use it to set your T-Deck clock.
 For a repeater and room server, the admin can use a T-Deck to remotely set their clock (clock sync), or use the `time` command in the USB serial console with the server device connected.

 ### Q: How to connect to a repeater via BLE (bluetooth)?
-**A**
-You can't connect to a device running repeater firmware  via bluetooth.
+**A:** You can't connect to a device running repeater firmware  via bluetooth.
 Devices running the BLE companion firmware you can connect to it via bluetooth using the android app

+### Q: I can't connect via bluetooth, what is the bluetooth pairing code?

+**A: ** the default bluetooth pairing code is `123456`

 ---